rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ## Table of Contents
 1. Installation
+2. How to Use
-2. Menu Options
+3. Menu Options
-3. Provider Interface
+4. Provider Interface
-4. Manager Interface
+5. Manager Interface
-5. Viewing Reports
+6. Viewing Reports